France World Cup Betting Odds

 Quarter-finals

-Thursday July 9: France vs Canada / Morocco, Boston - kick-off 9pm
+Thursday July 9: France vs Morocco, Boston - kick-off 9pm

 Semi-finals

-Tuesday July 14: France vs Portugal / Spain / Croatia / USA / Austria / Belgium, Dallas - kick-off 8pm
+Tuesday July 14: France vs Spain, Dallas - kick-off 8pm

 Final

-Sunday 19 July: France vs England / Brazil / Mexico / Argentina, New York - kick-off 8pm
+Sunday 19 July: France vs England / Argentina, New York - kick-off 8pm

-Below, you'll find some interesting match facts and betting data which may help you make more informed decisions as France take on Paraguay in the Round of 16:
+Below, you'll find some interesting match facts and betting data which may help you make more informed decisions as France take on England in the World Cup third-place play off:

 France World Cup Bet Builder Bets